 In Nebraska, as well as across the country, more specialty courts and specialized probation programs have been established.
-The utilization of drug and other problem-solving courts results in a significant cost savings to the courts and the state.
-It is estimated that a tremendous cost savings for the state results when a case is handled through drug court versus incarcerating an individual, for one year.
-Recidivism rates for drug court participants also are shown to be less than those incarcerated.
-Available in 11 of the 12 judicial districts in the state, Nebraska offers 24 problem-solving courts, addressing the needs of adults, juveniles and families alike.
-Similarly, probation programs specializing in the management of adults and youth who sexually harm, use substances or engage in domestic violence, incorporate proven practices for risk-reduction and are yielding positive outcomes.
+The utilization of drug courts, the veterans court pilot project, and other problem-solving courts results in a significant cost savings to the courts and the state.
+Recidivism rates for drug court participants are less than rates of incarcerated individuals.
+In addition, specialized probation programs incorporating proven risk reduction practices continue to yield positive outcomes in the management of adults and youth who sexually harm, use substances, or engage in domestic violence behavior.

-- Drug and Other Problem-Solving Courts
+- Drug, Veterans, and Other Problem-Solving Courts

-- Probation Services
+- Adult and Juvenile Probation Supervision

-- Community-Based Programs and Field Services
+- Community-Based Programs and Services